 Biomass boilers offer an environmentally sound, heating solution.
 Burning biomass, such as wood pellets or logs, emits the same amount of carbon dioxide as is absorbed while the plants were growing.
 Therefore, biomass is classed as carbon-neutral renewable energy.

-Biomass boilers burn biomass fuels extremely efficiently and use the heat produced to provide heating and hot water.
-They can also be more cost effective and efficient than fossil fuel boilers, especially in rural or off mains gas areas.
+Eco-friendly boilers, such as biomass boilers, burn biomass fuels extremely efficiently and use the heat produced to provide heating and hot water.
+Green boilers can also be more cost effective and efficient than fossil fuel boilers, especially in rural or off mains gas areas.

 Types of Biomass Fuel